nebhead/PiFire/README.md

 * 6/2023 - Release v1.5.0 - Arguably one of the biggest overhauls to PiFire since it's inception.
 The Probe system has been completely refactored to allow for multiple probe sensing devices (i.e. ADS1115, MAX31865, or even Virtual Probes to augment your inputs).
 This extension of the probe system, allows for any number of probe inputs to be tracked in PiFire, allowing from notifications and tracking of history for each probe.
 The sky is the limit!
 With this change the the probe architecture, a number of other things needed to be modified/updated, including the notification system, the history/charting, the dashboards, cookfiles and recipe modes.
 Note that if you are updating to this version, your settings will be upgraded in the process and you will not be able to roll back to a previous version (unless you restore from a backup of your settings).
 * 11/2023 - Release v1.6.0 - In this month comes another huge update with lots of new features and bug fixes.
 Many thanks to the users from discord that have been testing along the way (as well as submitting some bugs), what a great community we have!
 Many of these features have been deployed on our development branch for some time, so they should be relatively stable.
 Please do file issues on GitHub if you find any new bugs with the formal release.
 With that, enjoy and happy grilling/smoking!
 * 5/2024 - Release v1.7.0 - Lot's of new updates in this release with the UI, new features (i.e. exit startup temp, etc.) and new device support.
 Some improvements to the tuning tools (including an auto-tuning tool).
 Under the covers improvements for stability and cleanup.
 As usual, submit issues to GitHub if you run into anything.
 Enjoy!
-* **9/2024 - Release v1.8.0** - Overhaul of the configuration wizard and underlying platform pin definitions to support board selection and configuration versus the platform selection that was previously provided.
+* 9/2024 - Release v1.8.0 - Overhaul of the configuration wizard and underlying platform pin definitions to support board selection and configuration versus the platform selection that was previously provided.
 This allows much more flexibility when it comes to custom pinouts.
 This version now supports the PCB v4.x modular design allowing the ability to mix and match probe devices, relay/fan hardware, etc.
+* **4/2025 - Release v1.9.0** - Almost too many new features and bug fixes to include in a short blurb here.
+This release brings an overhaul to Manual Mode, moving the manual controls to the control panel with a PWM slider.
+Added the ability to override outputs(igniter, auger, fan) on the default dashboard (and on the flex display).
+Added new notifications for high and low temperature limits for each probe.
+Added Bluetooth probe support for Inkbird iBBQ and some Meater devices.
+Added three new PID controllers which further improve performance of the default PID.
+New display support for different devices.
+Some probe configuration can be done from the settings page and from the Default Dashboard.
+Lid/Door Pause button added to Default Dashboard to manually pause the PID.
+And much more!

 ### Credits

-Web Application created by Ben Parmeter, copyright 2020-2024.
+Web Application created by Ben Parmeter, copyright 2020-2025.
 Check out my other projects on [github](https://github.com/nebhead).
 If you enjoy this software and feel the need to donate a cup of coffee, a frosty beer or a bottle of wine to the developer you can click [here](https://paypal.me/benparmeter).

 Of course, none of this project would be available without the wonderful and amazing folks below.
 If I forgot anyone please don't hesitate to let me know.